Bad Dreams (The Wire): Uncredited appearances

 Clifton Gross, Steve Lukiewski, and Paul G. Sepczynski are all real-life stevedores who appear as stevedores in this episode.
 Lukiewski is a hiring hall dispatcher and emulates this position when Sobotka uses another member's card to work.
 Gross and Sepczynski are the stevedores helping Sobotka to unload the ship.

 Reception

-Awards and nominations
+"Bad Dreams" had nearly 3.7 million viewers on its debut, ranked by Nielsen Media Research as the third most popular U.S. premium cable program of the week ending August 17, 2003, behind HBO's Sex and the City and The Sopranos.

-The episode was submitted to the American Film Institute for consideration in their TV programs of the year award.
-The show subsequently won the award and the institute commented that "The Wire portrays mundane police work with tragic grandeur and, in doing so, captures the seemingly intractable problem of drugs in American society in a daring and unique way.
-Complex and subtle, the series offers a look at police procedure more realistic than any show on television."
+Alan Sepinwall of The Star-Ledger praised the writing of George Pelecanos, comparing it to "the last 70 or 80 pages of a really good thriller", and the acting of Chris Bauer as "one of the more complicated characters" Frank Sobotka.
+For The Guardian, Paul Owen highlighted the rare use of incidental music in the final scene for making it "all the more powerful" and the fast pacing for making the last episodes of season two "very exciting".